 How to Convert and Install a Rain Barrel

 Even those with no experience can build these simple stormwater collection devices!
-The RainRecycle hardware kits we provide include:
+The RainRecycle hardware kits we provided from the Rain Barrel Depot include:

 - a set of hole saws